ketch/Positive_RK_Reproducibility/README.md

 - [Nodepy](https://github.com/ketch/nodepy)
   - `pip3 install --user nodepy`

 Then, open a `jupyter notebook` and run the examples.
+The numerical examples were run with recent software available at the beginning of May 2020 in Kubuntu 20.04.

 ## Disclaimer